Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

-Systematic uncertainties are estimated by varying the $z$-vertex cut, track quality cuts and PID cuts.
+Systematic uncertainties are estimated by varying the $z$-vertex, track quality and PID-related selection criteria.
 We use Barlow's method~\cite{Barlow:2002yb} to remove statistical fluctuations from the systematic uncertainty.
-Typical systematic uncertainty in $v_1(y)$, $\Delta v_1(y)$ and $d\Delta v_1/dy$ due to the event, track, and topological cut variations combined is under 5\%.
-We also take into account the systematic uncertainties arising from trigger bias and beam luminosity changes, estimated to be less than 2\%.
+Typical systematic uncertainty in $v_1(y)$, $\Delta v_1(y)$ and $d\Delta v_1/dy$ due to the event, track, and topological selection criteria variations combined is below 5\%.
+We also account for systematic uncertainties arising from trigger bias and beam luminosity changes, estimated to be under 2\%.
 Corrections for TPC tracking efficiency and acceptance are small, and are included in the systematic uncertainty.
 Systematic uncertainties from all sources are added in quadrature.
-Systematic uncertainties on the slopes are obtained by fitting for all possible systematic variations and using Barlow's method to get final systematic uncertainties.
-Nonflow effects (azimuthal correlations unrelated to the reaction plane orientation but arising from resonances, jets, quantum statistics, and final-state interactions) are minimized by the sizable pseudorapidity gap between the TPC and the EPD or ZDC-SMD~\cite{Ollitrault:1992bk,Voloshin:1994mz,Poskanzer:1998yz,Bilandzic:2010jr,Agakishiev:2011id,Adamczyk:2014ipa,Adamczyk:2017nxg}.
+Systematic uncertainties on slopes are obtained by fitting for all possible systematic variations and using Barlow's method to obtain final systematic uncertainties.
+Nonflow (azimuthal correlations unrelated to the reaction plane orientation, arising from resonances, jets, quantum statistics, and final-state interactions) is minimized by the sizable pseudorapidity gap between the TPC and the EPD/ZDC-SMD~\cite{Ollitrault:1992bk,Voloshin:1994mz,Poskanzer:1998yz,Bilandzic:2010jr,Agakishiev:2011id,Adamczyk:2014ipa,Adamczyk:2017nxg}.
+We investigated the effect of the pseudorapidity gap on the $v_1$ measurements using the inner EPD, which has a pseudorapidity coverage of 3.4 < |$\eta$| < 5, resulting in a gap of 2.4 units with the TPC, compared to a smaller gap of 1.1 units with the full EPD.
+The $v_1$ measurements for antiprotons obtained with both the full and inner EPD overlap within the marker size, with $v_1$-slopes of $-$0.024 $\pm$ 0.001 and $-$0.022 $\pm$ 0.001, respectively.